JTMurdock/turbo-octo-journey/README.md

 Existing tools either generate finished content (removing the creator from the process) or offer generic "inspiration" prompts with no structure.
 Neither approach helps a creator build a coherent creative direction they actually own.

-**No More Blank Pages** is a structured creative-planning tool for visual artists, writers, and musicians.
+**Break the Blank** is a structured creative-planning tool for visual artists, writers, and musicians.
 It doesn't make the work for you — it maps the territory so you know where to begin.

 ---